 Tires are easy to ignore since they are so durable and low-maintenance.
-Electric vehicle tires play a greater role than conventional tires in overall performance and range.
-Tire technology is constantly evolving, and several factors can impact an EV's range.
 The following are a few of the most significant ways tires may impact the range of an electric car.

-Driving your EV on underinflated tires may significantly reduce rolling resistance and hence efficiency, reducing the range of your EV by several hundred kilometers.
-Tire pressure changes with time and temperature, so check it once a month.
+Driving your EV on underinflated tires can reduce rolling resistance and hence efficiency, reducing the range of your EV by several hundred kilometers.
 Simply stick a coin or penny into the tread to see if the pressure is enough or needs to be increased.

 Using EV tires not designed for your car

 Your electric car's tires were probably designed specifically for it.
 Determining the vehicle's characteristics may help determine the tire's noise profile, durability, grip, and rolling resistance.